How to Make a Punchy Synth Lead

 Use Layers

-Firstly, let’s add a new MIDI track in SoundBridge and drag and drop an instance of Serum into it.
+Firstly, let's add a new MIDI track in SoundBridge and drag and drop an instance of Serum into it.
 I have chosen Serum since it possesses a really good noise oscillator with a big palette of different noise types and other short decay samples and impulses.
 Furthermore, I already made a somewhat simple synth lead sound in Serum.
-Let us hear how it sounds, firstly solo and then accompanied with rhythm and bass.
+Let us hear how it sounds, firstly solo and then accompanied by rhythm and bass.

 ~ Clean synth lead solo